In the last couple of years, fakery seems to have accelerated.

 Many thanks to Davide Berretta, Rishi Dashidar & Kyle Chayka for pre-reading and editing.
 This piece is stronger for your feedback.
-Thank you also to March Brenner, who first invited me to pitch this idea for the Market Research Society Social Media Research Summit (Feb 2018).
+Thank you also to Marc Brenner, who first invited me to pitch this idea for the Market Research Society Social Media Research Summit (Feb 2018).

 Consequently this essay also exists as a talk; do get in touch if this is something you or your event, organisation or company might be interested to hear (email@example.com).
 I’m @hautepop on Twitter, too.